corda/cdl-example/README.md

 ```

 - `command` represents the command.value in the transaction relating to the Primary State's Contract (there could be other commands in the transaction to but they are not dealt with by Paths)
-- `outputStatus` represents the status of the output Primary State
+- `outputStatus` represents the status of the output Primary State. it will be null if there is no output state.
 - `numberOfInputStates` represents the number of States of the Primary State type in the transaction.
 - `numberOfOutputStates` represents the number of States of the Primary State type in the transaction.
 - `additionalStates` represents States types other than the Primary States which are in the transaction, including whether they are Inputs, outputs or reference states and how many of each are in the transaction.